 It was in my discussions with Antoinette from the Clare Heritage Genealogy Centre in 2017, that she told me of a conversation she had more than 20 years ago with Joseph MacNamara who had acquired the landholding at Rathclooney.
 He had told her that after the death of Thomas Sweeney in 1960, the Rathclooney property had been transferred to Lizzie MacNamara and subsequently to himself.
 Who were these MacNamaras and how were they connected to the Sweeney’s?

 Later that same day, we had a chance discussion with neighbour John Daffy who said he ‘barely remembered Thomas Sweeney when he lived at Rathclooney’.
-However he was able to tell me that Lizzie and Joe MacNamara had lived there together, he didn’t think they weren’t related as Joe wasn’t ‘entitled’ but recalled that Lizzie may have been a niece of the Sweeney’s.
+However he was able to tell me that Lizzie and Joe MacNamara had lived there together, he didn’t think they were related as Joe wasn’t ‘entitled’ but recalled that Lizzie may have been a niece of the Sweeney’s.
 Lizzie had lots of brothers and was the housekeeper for Thomas Sweeney who had never married.
 John thought Lizzie might have come from Drunmore but had lived most of her life in the Barefield-Ruan area.
 The final interesting piece of information, was that Lizzie and Joe were buried together in the nearby Clooney cemetery.

 The headstone at Clooney describes a number of family members, most of whom seem to be connected to Joe.
 The entries for Lizzie and Joe’s brother John looked like they had been added long after their actual deaths, probably at the time the inscription was made for Joe in 2002.
 Joe’s parents were named but not Lizzies.

 My quest when I returned to Australia was to research these clues more thoroughly, hoping to find our connection!

 From the wealth of information on the headstone, I was able to piece together Joe’s ancestry back to his great grand parents Cornelious MacNamara and Nancy Keeney.
 (Click on the link above to view the extended family tree at Wikitree.com).